Nuclear Physics at BRIF: Introduction

-The PF method uses a heavy ion accelerator to generate a heavy ion beam with an energy of tens of MeV/u$\sim$1~GeV/u, which is used to bombard a thin target.
+The PF method uses a heavy ion accelerator to generate a heavy ion beam with an energy ranging of tens of MeV/u$\sim$1~GeV/u, which is used to bombard a thin target.
 The products are separated, collected, and purified by an electromagnetic separation device to obtain the unstable beam required for the experiment.
 The half-life of the beam generated by this method can be very short, and it is easy to produce unstable beams close to the drip-line.
 However, the energy dispersion and spot of the beam are relatively large, and the energy of the beam is also close to the energy of the primary beam with limited purity.
-The ISOL method uses a driver accelerator to generate light particle beams with energy of tens of MeV/u-1~GeV/u, such as proton and $\alpha$, and uses them to bombard thick targets.
+The ISOL method uses a driver accelerator to generate light particle beams with an energy ranging of tens of MeV/u-1~GeV/u, such as proton and $\alpha$, and uses them to bombard thick targets.
 The products are collected by ion sources, and then separated by online isotope separators.
 Finally, the separated beams can be post-accelerated by traditional accelerators and transferred to experimental terminal.
 The purity of the beam generated by the ISOL method is high, and the energy of the beam can also be adjusted over a large range, but only some long-lived beams can be produced.
-The PF type facilities in operation include FRS~\cite{geissel92} at GSI, RIBF~\cite{sakurai08} at RIKEN, RIBLL~\cite{sun03} at IMP of CAS, and FRIB~\cite{portillo23} at MSU, while the ISOL type facilities in operation include ISOLDE~\cite{kugler92} at CERN, SPIRAL~\cite{gales11} at GANIL, ISAC~\cite{bricault97} at TRIUMF and BRIF~\cite{LIU03,cui08} at CIAE.
-Some other facilities under construction such include FAIR at GSI~\cite{fair}, HIAF~\cite{HIAF} in China and RAON~\cite{kim20,lee23} in Korea.
+The PF type facilities in operation include the FRagment Separator (FRS)~\cite{geissel92} at Gesellschaft f{\"u}r Schwerionenforschung (GSI), the RI Beam Factory (RIBF)~\cite{sakurai08} at RIkagaku KENkyusho/Institute of Physical and Chemical Research (RIKEN), the Radioactive Ion Beam Line in Lanzhou (RIBLL)~\cite{sun03} at Institute of Modern Physics (IMP) of Chinese Academy of Sciences (CAS), and the Facility for Rare Isotope Beams (FRIB)~\cite{portillo23} at Michigan State University (MSU), while the ISOL type facilities in operation include ISOLDE~\cite{kugler92} at European Organization for Nuclear Research (CERN), the Production System of Radioactive Ion and Acceleration On-Line (SPIRAL)~\cite{gales11} at Grand Acc{\'e}l{\'e}rateur National d$'$Ions Lourds (GANIL), the Isotope Separator and Accelerator (ISAC)~\cite{bricault97} at Tri-University Meson Facility (TRIUMF) and the Beijing Radioactive Ion-beam Facility (BRIF)~\cite{LIU03,cui08} at China Institute of Atomic Energy (CIAE).
+Some other facilities under construction include Facility for Antiproton and Ion Research in Europe (FAIR) at GSI~\cite{fair}, Heavy Ion Accelerator Facility (HIAF)~\cite{HIAF} in China and Rare isotope Accelerator complex for ON-line experiments (RAON)~\cite{kim20,lee23} in Korea.